Calincalbu/eyetracking-prod/Readme.md

 # Eyetracking master's project

 In this project I use the eye-tracking data gathered from a Varjo VR-2 headset to analyse the cognitive load during a simulation.
+One analysis involves computing the pupil activity index and comparing it with the data from a harder scenario.
+The other analysis involves comparing the scan-path between trials using the same algorithm used in genetic sequencing created by Needleman-Wunsch, and using a custom generator matrix for scoring.

 ## Prerequisites